galenriley/BeeMovieBeamer/README.md

   Plays The Bee Movie on loop until the device is reset using the Power Button or the battery dies.
   *This button only works on the startup screen.
 - **Button 4** (located on the side of the device, near the USB port)
   Resets the "Lifetime Bees Movied" counter on the startup screen.
+  Press once for conformation prompt.
+Press twice to reset the counter.
   *This button only works on the startup screen.
   The provided case provides access to this button using the provided sim ejector tool or paperclip.